To be considered for this programme, applicants must meet the following requirements:

 - A Band Score of at least 6.5 overall (with score for the writing component at 6.0 or above) in the International English Language Testing System (IELTS).

+All English language test scores are considered valid for two years after the date of the test.
 Applicants may be required to attend interviews or take tests to further demonstrate their language proficiency.

 Applicants should submit also the following documents together with their completed applications: